flameshot-org/flameshot-org.github.io/content/docs/installation/installation-osx.md

 +++
-title = "Install on macOs"
+title = "Install on macOS"
 description = "Flameshot is a powerful yet simple to use screenshot software." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00